Quinny18/Tinkering-Graphics---Team-3/README.md

 To inspect the code of each program, run in pycharm 2019.1.2 and open the Tinkering-Graphucs---Team-3 folder. pygame is required for each program to run.

+To run texture generator, pillow, noise, numpy, pip, and scipy must be installed